 What do Costa Ricans eat during the year?

-Costa Rican dishes are based mainly on 4 pillars which are cereals, legumes, animal protein and flours.
-To be more clear the "ticos" as they are popularly called, eat rice, beans, red meats, breads or similar.
+Costa Rican dishes are based mainly on 4 pillars which are cereals, legumes, animal protein, and flours.
+To be more clear the "ticos" as they are popularly called, eat rice, beans, red meats, bread or similar.

 What dishes can I find across the country?

-The fact of being a small country, makes that its cuisine can be replicated in every corner, creating almost a single or similar menu in most of these places where you can buy a delicious dish, perhaps in a rural “soda” (a Costa Rican expresion for a typical and small restaurant), a bar from the beach or an exclusive restaurant in the capital.
+The fact of being a small country makes that its cuisine can be replicated in every corner, creating almost a single or similar menu in most of these places where you can buy a delicious dish, perhaps in a rural “soda” (a Costa Rican expression for a typical and small restaurant), a bar from the beach or an exclusive restaurant in the capital.